cmolodo/covid-19/README.md

 As of 2021-02-26, the CDC began reporting distributed doses per state again.

-No data provided for the Memorial Day holiday 2021-05-31.
+No data provided for the Memorial Day holiday 2021-05-31, interpolated to generate values.

 ### California